g0dEngineer/ASTIS/data/TypeA_NonProgrammers/README_DIPLOMA.md

 ## Course Code: "ASTIS-CTAD" (CTA"D"→Diploma Award)

 # Main Overview
-This curriculum consists of 3 main parts and one final optional part:
+This curriculum consists of 4 concise mandatory semesters/parts and one optimal segment; an  Introduction to Artificial General Intelligence.
 1. The first semester, concerning the **python programming language** (and **regularly used machine learning libraries in python**).
 2. The second semester, concerning using **github**.
 (Github will contain your work, and employers prefer to see healthy github pages!)
 3. The third semester, concerning the main topic, **[Deep Learning](https://en.wikipedia.org/wiki/Deep_learning)**!